rcandell/tesim/README.md

 * rtclient:         Executable allowing run-time modification of set-points and control parameters
 * testsignals:      Executable to inject ramp and pulse train test signals
 * testsignals2plc:  Executable to inject ramp and pulse train test signals with ADS Comms (Beckhoff) integration

-## Analysis Code
-No contributions as of yet.

 ## HIL Integration
 The TESIM simulator integrates with analog sensors using the Beckhoff ADS Protocol.
 By integrating with